vsrinivas/fuchsia/development/workflows/workflow_faq.md

     are part of the Fuchsia source tree:

     1. Upload CLs containing the changes to fuchsia-review.googlesource.com.
-    1. Upload another CL to fuchsia-review.googlesource.com that modifies the *global integration* repository to reference the git revisions from your CLs.
+    1. Upload another CL that modifies the *global integration* repository to reference the git revisions from your CLs.
 Perform a "dry run" of the commit queue for this CL.

 1. Notify the team stating your intention to execute a hard transition.